Review: “Mrs. Maisel” Season 2

 Now the high points: I have an unending love for Susie Meyerson, Midge’s foul-mouthed manager, in every scene she’s in.
 The soundtrack is perfect.
 I was truly appreciative of every single shot of delicatessen lunches —and took to eating a pickle as a snack while watching.
 I enjoyed Midge’s filthy wedding speech given at her friend’s conservative Catholic ceremony and reception far more than I should have.
 Midge and Susie together bring an electric energy to the screen that reminds me why I watch the show in the first place.

 Overall, this season swung from delightful highs to head-scratching lows, culminating in Midge’s decision to return to her ex-husband Joel for one night before embarking on a six-month comedy tour.
 She tells him that she’s going to be alone for the rest of her life because of the path she’s chosen, and wants to spend one last evening in the arms of someone who really loves her.
 This ending left me feeling utterly cold, and baffled.
 This season of Maisel takes great pains to introduce a new love interest for Midge—Benjamin—-who not only knows about Midge’s career in comedy, but also wholeheartedly supports it.
 He is even preparing to propose in the final episode before Midge is invited to go on tour.
 We never see her breaking this news to him, or explaining her fears and doubts before deciding their relationship is over.
-I’m not of the belief that a woman needs a man—but the show spends a lot of time on both Joel and Benjamin’s plotlines, only to throw them out of the window in the final moments of Season 2.
+I’m not of the belief that a woman needs a man—but the show spends a lot of time on both Joel and Benjamin’s plotlines, only to throw them out of the window in the final moments of season two.

 I am hopeful that the next season will keep the focus on Midge and Susie’s relationship and drop pretenses about the importance of the men that orbit them.
 I am skeptical of Maisel’s ability to redeem the stacked Jewish stereotyping that has permeated this past season, as the characters are well-established at this point.
 I want to see Midge independent of her family’s wealth and privileged upbringing, elbow-deep in her work, unsure of where she’s going next, but pressing forward because she believes her talent is real.
 And perhaps, she’ll even find the time to locate a good kosher butcher.